WordPress Security

 What do I do if an access token is compromised?

-You have to re-enable the managed mode on the website.
+You must re-enable the managed mode on the website.
 This invalidates the compromised token and re-generates a new one.
-Once you have done that, delete the website from the main website and add it again by using the newly generated token.
+Once you have done that, delete the website with compromised toke from the main website and add it again by using the newly generated secret access token.

 Where are access tokens stored?